Airlock as a Service Knowledge Base

 </pluginProperty>

-You can request the Airlock SaaS Support team to add custom columns to the medusa_user.
-In order to do so, the following details need to be communicated in that request:
+You can ask Airlock as a Service Support to add custom columns to medusa_user.
+Include the following details in your request:

 • column name